 Morgan Stanley posts record profit as trading booms

-A view of the offices of the financial trading company Morgan Stanley in New York.
-Photograph: EPA/JUSTIN LANE
+The US bank posted net income of $3.39 billion (€2.7 billion) in the fourth quarter, versus $2.24 billion a year earlier.
+File photograph: Justin Lane/EPA

-Morgan Stanley’s earnings jumped 51 per cent in the final three months of the year, sending profits at the US bank to a record annual high and capping a strong results season across Wall Street driven by a boom in trading and fundraising.
+Morgan Stanley’s earnings jumped 51 per cent in the final three months of the year, sending profits at the United States bank to a record annual high and capping a strong results season across Wall Street driven by a boom in trading and fundraising.

 The US bank, which has been investing heavily in its wealth and investment management divisions in recent years, posted net income of $3.39 billion (€2.7 billion) in the fourth quarter, versus $2.24 billion a year earlier.